The case studies will be performed in close collaboration with two of SINTEF’s long-term partners: Fara and Telenor.

 National Research Partners

-IDI-NTNU have approximately 120 employees in their academic, technical, and administrative staff.
-IDI-NTNU put emphasis on the importance of teaching and learning.
+IDI have approximately 120 employees in their academic, technical, and administrative staff.
+IDI puts emphasis on the importance of teaching and learning.
 IDI will be a significant player in research and innovation for the project.
-We will together with IDI:
+Together with IDI we will:

 - Emphasize quality of doctoral and master training